PizzaBox/imageOnSave/README.md

 # imageOnSave

 imageOnSave is a Photoshop script that will save an image of the active .psd to a folder everytime it's saved.
-You can then assemble these images into a timelapse progress gif or video.
+You can then assemble these images into a timelapse progress gif or video\*.

-When you save the script will create a folder in the same directory as the file you're saving called <.psd file name>-imageOnSave, and will save images to said folder using this format <psd file name>-<timestamp>.<image format>.
-For example"
+When you save the script will create a folder in the same directory as the file you're saving.
+For example:
 ```
-mypainting.psd will save an image as ./mypainting-imageOnSave/mypainting-123456789.png
+mypainting.psd will save an image as <folder mypainting.psd is saved in>/mypainting-imageOnSave/mypainting-123456789.png
 ```
+RGB colour mode will save a .png, any other mode will save a .jpg (quality 12)

-Note: Assembling gifs/videos is not a feature of the script, but instructions for how to do so are below.
+\*Note: Assembling gifs/videos is not a feature of the script, but instructions for how to do so are below.

 ## Installation